-The following is a summary of some recent OATH decisions decided in *October 2017*.
+The following is a summary of some recent OATH decisions decided in *December 2017*.
 To ascertain whether the OATH judges' recommendations were adopted by the referring agency, please call OATH's calendar unit at 1-844-628-4692.

 A contractor filed claims arising out of a contract to clean and rehabilitate the High Bridge, a stone bridge over the Harlem River.
 The contractor sought an additional $6.50 million, contending that the Department of Design and Construction ("DDC") required it to install stringent containment methods beyond what was required by the contract, resulting in extra costs.
 DDC sought to dismiss one claim as untimely filed.
 The Contract Dispute Resolution Board, chaired by ALJ Astrid B. Gloade, found that the claim was timely filed and decided it on the merits.
 The Board ruled that DDC's requirements to prevent debris from being released during the cleaning and rehabilitation of the stone surface of the upper and lower bridge piers did not go beyond the scope of the work in the contract.
 The claims were denied.
 Schiavone Constr.
 Co., LLC v.
 Dep't of Design and Constr., OATH Index No. 2251/17, mem. dec.
 (Dec.
 15, 2017).